daormar/debasher/doc/design_doc_webui.md

 option whose value does not depend on `idx`.
 In `manual` mode the user's function is written as it is, and the rules above do not apply.

-## Values are Bash words
+## Values are Bash words, descriptions are text

-Descriptions and option values are written between double quotes as they are, without escaping.
+Option values are written between double quotes as they are, without escaping.
 This is deliberate: a value is a Bash word, evaluated when the options are defined, so it can use the variables that script generation provides (`${array[$idx]}` in `array` mode, `$i` in a fanout family) and those of the preamble.
 It also means that a double quote, a backslash or a `$` meant literally has to be escaped by the user, and script generation does not check that the result is valid Bash.

+Descriptions (of the program, of each process and of each option) are text, never expressions, and script generation escapes the characters that keep a special meaning between double quotes (`\`, `"`, `$` and the backquote).
+A description therefore reaches the module documentation exactly as it was written, and a backquote in it is never run as a command.

 ## Code that a loaded module already provides